Rustam Mirza Safavi: Name

 "Rustam" (رستم) derives from the Middle Persian Rōtastakhm potentially originating from the Avestan *raotas-taxma, meaning "having the strength of the stream."
-The name was chosen from the epic poem Shahnameh (The Book of Kings), a recurring trend among the Safavids, aiming at restoring and honouring Iranian culture and tradition.
+The name was chosen from the epic poem Shahnameh (lit.
+'The Book of Kings'), a recurring trend among the Safavids, aiming at restoring and honouring Iranian culture and tradition.
 (Note: Ismail I, the founder of the Safavid dynasty, held the Shahnameh in high esteem, actively promoting its cultural significance.
 He named all his sons and many of his daughters after characters from the Shahnameh and encouraged a broader societal trend of adopting names from the epic.
 This practice marked a notable shift in Safavid naming conventions, influenced by the integration of Shiite culture and Turkish and Arabic linguistic elements.)
 In the Shahnameh, Rostam is a legendary hero from Sistan who becomes the protector of the Kayanian dynasty, kings of Iran, and their khvarenah, the divine glory symbolizing sovereignty and authority.

 From the 15th century, the Persian title Mirza, derived from amir-zada (son of an amir), was incorporated into the royal titulature of the Timurid dynasty to designate princes, a practice later adopted by subsequent dynasties.
 In Safavid society, the placement of Mirza after a name signified the individual's status as a royal prince, whereas when placed before a name, it indicated membership in the bureaucratic or scholarly class.